Kraigie/nostrum/docs/static/API.md

 Nostrum.Api.create_message!(123, "eat my shorts api")
 ```

-*Note:* Running banged methods inside of your consumer process runs the risk of
-crashing it.
-It is recommended to run these functions inside a supervised
-task, both for error handling and for reasons described in the `Nostrum.Api`
-documentation.

 ## Helpers
 When appropriate, some helpers are defined to make interacting with the API simpler.
 An example of this is `Nostrum.Api.get_channel_messages/3`.
 By default this endpoint